abbreviatedman/react-unit-01-intro-to-react/1b-props-state/02-props-lab/readme.md

 ## Import Bootstrap

 6. Then in VS Code, open the **/src/index.js** file and import the bootstrap css like by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import for ReactDOM and just before our import for **index.css**.
-This way we can override the bootstrap styles with our own inside Index.css if we wish to.
+This way we can override the bootstrap styles with our own inside index.css if we wish to.

 ## Exercise Assets